TechPrimers/techprimers.github.io/README.md

-# TechPrimers Community
+# TechPrimers Open Source

-This repository is the source code of https://techprimers.github.io/
+This repository is the source code of https://techprimers.github.io/public

 This is a opensource repository which you can fork.
-Raise a Pull Request by adding your name to get featured in https://techprimers.github.io
+Raise a Pull Request by adding your name to get featured in https://techprimers.github.io/public/contributors/

 Youtube video on [Hugo Example](https://www.youtube.com/watch?v=yjdJGhV6gbg)